qupath/qupath-docs/docs/reference/building.md

 At this point you may be asked if you want to install Git.

 You don't have to (I think...), but if you do then you'll be ask a lot of questions during the installation.
-One of them is to choose a text editor, where you can select *Atom*.
+One of them is to choose a text editor, where you can select *Visual Studio Code*.
 :::

 Finally, the command needed to build QuPath is then the same as above: